Skip to main content

 Keeping the Kootenays Natural

-We all love the Kootenay Rockies for its unique towns, friendly locals, and laid-back lifestyle.
+We all love the southeast corner of British Columbia for its unique towns, friendly locals, and laid-back lifestyle.
 But what sets the Kootenays apart is the incredible access to nature in its purest, raw form.
 Within minutes of any town, you can find yourself alone in the wilderness, taking in views of snowy peaks, swimming in a pristine lake or floating our untamed rivers.

-The Kimberley Nature Park within the City of Kimberley’s boundaries; photo by Kari Medig
+The Kimberley Nature Park is one of the largest municipal parks in Canada; photo by Kari Medig

-As visitors to the region, we are responsible for keeping our nature pristine and natural for generations to come.
-By committing ourselves to practice sustainable tourism on our journeys through the Kootenay Rockies, we can ensure the Kootenay’s stay natural & wild.
+As visitors to the region, we are responsible for keeping our the surrounding nature pristine and sustained for generations to come.
+By committing ourselves to practice sustainable tourism on our journeys through the region, we can ensure the Kootenay’s stay natural & wild.

-To help guide your sustainable Kootenays journey, keep these guidelines top of mind:
+To help guide your sustainable Kootenays journey, keep these guides top of mind:

 • Get informed: Know what activities are permitted in the areas you plan on exploring.
 Understanding what areas are non-motorized only, knowing where you can cast your fly, and sharing the trail with other users helps make everyone’s day more enjoyable.